sujanMidatani7/sujanMidatani7/README.md

 ## 🚀 About Me

-- 💼 Working as SDE Intern at Techscholars
+- 💼 Working as Machine Learning at Twimbit
 - 🎓 B-Tech final year (Computer Science and Engineering) from Vishnu Institute of Technlogy
 - 🌱 I’m currently learning DSA
 - 💬 Ask me about LLM and Prompt Engineering